ccblazer44/data-analyst-fetch/writeup.md

 - **users.csv** (User demographic and account details)
 - **products.csv** (Product metadata)

-## Data Quality Issues
+## 2. Data Quality Issues

+All supporting code for investigating data quality and fixing some issues is in the `sql` folder of this repository.

 ### Users Data

 - `birth_date` is missing for 3,675 users, making age-based analysis incomplete.
 - `state`, `language`, and `gender` have substantial missing values, impacting segmentation.
 - `language` has only two unique values (`en`, `es-419`), which seems limited.
 - Inconsistent values in the `gender` column, requiring standardization.
 - Some users have an age over 120, which seems implausible and may be due to placeholder or incorrect data.
-- Only 91 users from the users table match userids from the transaction table.
+- Only 91 users from the users table match `user_id` from the transaction table.
 This makes querying user info from transactions very difficult.

 ### Products Data

 - There were fully duplicate records which I removed.
-- `CATEGORY_4` is missing for 774,109 products, limiting product classification depth.
+- Lots of missing category data. `CATEGORY_4` is missing for 774,109 products, limiting product classification depth.
 - `MANUFACTURER` and `BRAND` have over 226,000 missing values, making brand-level analysis difficult.
 #### Placeholder values found in manufacturer and brand fields:
 - "PLACEHOLDER MANUFACTURER" in the `manufacturer` column.